About Menopause

 Want to save up to $35 on your EstroGel prescription?

 References: 1.
 The Office on Women’s Health.
 Top Questions About Menopause.
 Washington, DC; US Department of Health and Human Services; August 2017.
 2. National Institute on Aging.
 What is menopause? https://www.nia.nih.gov/health/what-menopause.
 Reviewed June 27, 2017.
 Accessed January 8, 2020.
 3. The North American Menopause Society.
 Menopause glossary. www.menopause.org/for-women/menopause-glossary.
 Accessed January 22, 2020.
 4. Food and Drug Administration.
 Estrogen and estrogen/progestin drug products to treat vasomotor symptoms and vulvar and vaginal atrophy symptoms—recommendations for clinical evaluation.
 Draft guidance.
 Washington, DC; US Department of Health and Human Services; January 2003.
 5. Thurston RC, Joffe H. Vasomotor symptoms and menopause: findings from the Study of Women’s Health Across the Nation.
 Obstet Gynecol Clin North Am.
 2011;38(3):489-501.
 6. NIH State-of-the-Science Panel.
 National Institutes of Health state-of-the-science conference statement: management of menopause related symptoms.
 Ann Intern Med.
 2005;142(12):1003-1013.
 7. The American Congress of Obstetricians and Gynecologists.
 2011 Women’s Health Stats & Facts.
 Washington, DC; 2011.
 8. Nappi RE, Palacios S, Bruyniks N, Particco M, Panay N; EVES Study investigators.
 The burden of vulvovaginal atrophy on women’s daily living: implications on quality of life from a face-to-face real-life survey.
 Menopause.
 2019;26(5):485-491.
 9. The North American Menopause Society.
 Management of symptomatic vulvovaginal atrophy: 2013 position statement of The North American Menopause Society.
 Menopause.
 2013;20(9):888-902.
 10. Avis NE, Crawford SL, Greendale G, et al; for the Study of Women’s Health Across the Nation (SWAN).
 Duration of menopausal vasomotor symptoms over the menopause transition.
 JAMA Intern Med.
 2015;175(4):531-539.
 11. EstroGel [package insert].
-Herndon, VA: ASCEND Therapeutics; 2020.
+Morristown, NJ: ASCEND Therapeutics; 2023.

 Indication & Important Risk Information

-EstroGel® 0.06% (estradiol gel) is approved by the FDA for use after menopause to reduce moderate to severe hot flashes and to treat moderate to severe menopausal changes in and around the vagina.
+EstroGel® 0.06% is approved by the FDA for use after menopause to reduce moderate to severe hot flashes and to treat moderate to severe menopausal changes in and around the vagina.
 If you use EstroGel only to treat your menopausal changes in and around your vagina, talk with your healthcare provider about whether a topical vaginal product would be better for you.

 WHAT IS THE MOST IMPORTANT RISK INFORMATION I SHOULD KNOW ABOUT EstroGel® (AN ESTROGEN HORMONE)?